Andrew Mountbatten-Windsor: Depictions

-Andrew was portrayed by Rufus Sewell in the 2024 Netflix drama film Scoop, which relates to the 2019 BBC Newsnight interview "Prince Andrew & the Epstein Scandal".

-He was portrayed by Michael Sheen in the 2024 three-part BBC drama series A Very Royal Scandal about the same event.

-Andrew was portrayed by Tom Byrne in the fourth season and by James Murray in the final two seasons of Netflix's The Crown.
+Andrew was portrayed by Rufus Sewell in the 2024 Netflix drama film Scoop, which depicts the 2019 BBC Newsnight interview "Prince Andrew & the Epstein Scandal".
+He was portrayed by Michael Sheen in the 2024 three-part Amazon MGM Studios drama series A Very Royal Scandal, which also centres on the interview.
+Andrew was portrayed by Tom Byrne in the fourth season, and by James Murray in the final two seasons, of Netflix's The Crown.